minz328/minz328.github.io/_pages/about.md

 ------

-For more information, please see my CV.
+For more information, please see my CV [here](https://minz328.github.io/files/paper1.pdf).